You can use verry simple method with httpasswd:

 hello-world latest fce289e99eb9 6 months ago 1.84kB

-container you ran in the previous step is an example of a container that runs and exits after emitting a test message.
+hello-world container you ran in the previous step is an example of a container that runs and exits after emitting a test message.
 Containers can be much more useful than that, and they can be interactive.
 After all, they are similar to virtual machines, only more resource-friendly.

 - docker run -it ubuntu